LlmDl/SponsorPlugins/TownyHistories.md

   # Setting this to false will allow people to steal the lectern books before the ruin is deleted.
   protect_lectern_book: 'true'

+  # When set to true, players will not be able to claim any land that belongs to a ruin.
+  prevent_claiming_ruin: 'false'

+  # When set to true, players will not be able to claim the ruin's homeblock.
+  prevent_claiming_homeblock: 'false'

   # Defaults to ruin, any other dynmap marker can be used: https://github.com/webbukkit/dynmap/tree/v3.0/DynmapCore/src/main/resources/markers
   marker_icon: ruin

 ```